cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 If you're simply wanting to turn the notification off that tells you they are being made, you can do this in `Options` -> `General Settings` -> `Overlay`

-On the contrary, no, you cannot magically create a cache before playing the game nor can you disable shader or pipelines to prevent stalling.
-Cache is what allows your games to work on your GPU, otherwise your PC.
-No shaders or cache?
-No game - the emulator becomes a black square.
+On the contrary, no, you cannot magically create a cache before playing the game nor can you disable Shader or Pipelines to prevent stalling.
+Shaders and Pipelines are what allow your games to work on your GPU.
+No Shaders or Pipelines = No game - the emulator becomes a black square with only some music.

 If you happen to get impatient and think downloading a cache is a good idea, please think again.
 Not only are caches from outside sources not reliable due to inconsistencies between game versions, data corruption, GPU vendors, etc - but due to these, external caches often cause severe graphical problems, performance drops, and otherwise inexplainable crashes.
+Cache distribution is also illegal by technicality, as they contain copyrighted data from within the games themselves.

-Only use your own cache.
+Only use your own cache and use Async Shader Compile.
 If you had tried to download one, please remove the cache before asking for assistance.

 ### Async Shader Compile

-This feature is only available for GPUs with drivers that support Vulkan 1.2 or newer.
+This feature is only available for GPUs with drivers that support Vulkan 1.2 or newer; not Vulkan 1.1!

 Users that fit this criteria should navigate to Cemu's `Options` -> `General Settings` -> `Graphics` section, then enable the `Async shader compile` feature.
 While using `Async Shader Compile` almost all Shaders and Pipelines will be built at the same time while you are playing, greatly reducing the amount of gameplay stalling that you could encounter without this option; some temporary graphical issues should be expected.
 Not all shaders and pipelines can be created in this way and will still result in some minor stalling.